Erudika/paraio.org/src/monolite/partials/013-mongodb.md

 ```
 See [Plugins](#008-plugins) for more information about how you can create your own plugins.

-> For more information about MongoDB see the [official manual](https://docs.mongodb.org/manual/).
+> For more information about using MongoDB, see the [official manual](https://docs.mongodb.org/manual/).